-Variable Value Word <0-46> Specifies the IPv6 destination address and prefix.

-Variable Value enable Enables the static route.
+Variable Value WORD <0-46> Specifies the IPv6 destination address and prefix. enable Enables the static route.
 The default is enabled. cost <1-65535> Specifies the cost or distance ratio to reach the destination for this static route.
 The default is 1. next-hop Word <0-46> Specifies the IPv6 address of the next hop on this route.
 You do not need to specify the next hop if the devices directly connect to one another.
 Configure the next hop if the two nodes do not share the same network prefix but reside on the same link. preference <1-255> Specifies the routing preference of the destination IPv6 address.
-The default is 5. {slot/port[-slot/port][,]} Identifies the slot and port in one of the following formats: a single slot and port (slot/port), a range of slots and ports (slot/port-slot/port), or a series of slots and ports (slot/port,slot/port,slot/port). tunnel <1-2000> Specifies the tunnel ID. vlan <1-4084> Specifies the VLAN ID in the range of 1-4084.
-VLAN IDs 1 to 4084 are configurable; VLAN IDs 4085 to 4094 are reserved for internal use.
-VLAN ID 1 is the default VLAN and cannot be created nor deleted.
+The default is 5. {slot/port} Identifies a single slot and port. vlan <1-4084> Specifies the VLAN ID in the range of 1 to 4084.
+VLAN IDs 1 to 4084 are configurable.
+The system reserves VLAN IDs 4085 to 4094 for internal use.
+VLAN ID 1 is the default VLAN and you cannot create or delete VLAN ID 1.